megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 Test prompt-injection from Arcadia RAG Chatbot

-In end of Class 4 (before implment AI security protection), we experience that Arcadia RAG Chatbot vulnerable to OWASP Top 10 - LLM07:2025 - System Prompt Leakage via a direct prompt injection.
-In this section, we will test the prompt-injection attack vector against Arcadia RAG Chatbot but this time, we will leverage the AIGW prompt-injection processor to detect and prevent the prompt-injection attack.
+In end of Class 4 (before implementation of AI security protection), we experienced that Arcadia RAG Chatbot was vulnerable to OWASP Top 10 - LLM07:2025 - System Prompt Leakage via a direct prompt injection.
+In this section, we will test the prompt-injection attack vector against Arcadia RAG Chatbot but this time, we will leverage the AIGW prompt-injection processor to detect and prevent prompt-injection attacks.

 .. code-block:: bash